UntitledModGame/umg-mods/lootplot/LOOTPLOT.md

 Add scaling to items.
 Add open-ended combos.
 Add long-term investment
-# On the flip side: Ensure that late-game isn't *boring!*
+## On the flip side: Ensure that late-game isn't *boring!*
 In Bloons TD5, for example, late-game kinda gets boring once you get everything.
 Design the game such that late-game is interesting, please! :)
+## flip side 2: Try to avoid the board getting too busy late-game.
+Make sure that items can be upgraded.
+(If items can't be upgraded, the board will fill up and be too busy.)

 # Augments:
-"Augments" are little flags that describe custom behaviour upon entities.
-Augments can be applied to slots OR items.
-Entities will naturally spawn in the shop with augments, OR, they may be applied by other entities.
-## Regular Augments:
-- Delicate: Will be destroyed when rotated
-- Fragile: Will be destroyed when moved
-- Dicey: Will reroll at the start of the round
-- Explosive: When destroyed, will destroy neighbouring entities
-- Nulled: This cannot activate
-- Sticky: This item cannot be sold
-## Variable Augments:
-- Revive-X: When destroyed, will revive itself X times, as a clone
-- Doomed-X: Dies after X rounds
-- Blessed-X: Will activate X times
-- Golden-X: Gives $X when activated
-- Loaned-X: Lose $X when activated.
-Cannot activate with no money

 # Enemies!
 Enemies are a REALLY cool idea for LootPlot.